Posted on 1 Comment

 Ostara/ Spring Equinox Spell Jar

 Spell Jars are one of my most favorite spells to create and tools to use in my magical practice and life.
 Spell jars are great to create a container of energy for you to harness and come back to over and over again when you need it!
 A quick run down on how to create a spell jar.
 Pick your items, and add them to your jar after you wash, cleanse and charger your jar.
 As you add your items focus on visualizing the energy of abundance and what it is you very specifically want to call into your life with that energy.
 Once you feel the intention and energy is set inside the jar you can take your lid and seal it shut.
 To add more power to your jar you can add sigils to the outside or seal the lid with wax even.
 Place the jar on your altar or anywhere in your home, office, or car where you can see it and come back to it when you need to call on the energy and spell again.
 You can shake the jar to activate the magic whenever you come back to it as well.
-Keep an eye out for more spell jar on my Pinterest or Facebook page and in an upcoming blogpost and eBook.
+If you need to learn more about spell jars you can check out my post here or purchase my eBook here.

 Use this spell jar below to call in and connect to the energy of Ostara and Spring Equinox.